rubannn/goit-pythonweb-hw-12/README.md

 make seed-docker
 ```

-If you previously ran an older database schema, recreate volumes before testing the final version:
+If you need a fresh database:

 ```bash
 docker compose down -v